chinamike65/hugo-tuolesi/content/book2/book2en.md

 In the past, the study of the five major theories and the study of the scriptures were carried out by the Sakya and Kadam schools, but gradually the Sakya school itself did not have this method, and later it became the method of the Gelug school.

-Now all the sects who want to study the debating of scriptures go to the monasteries of the Gelug sect to study.
+Now all the schools who want to study the debating of scriptures go to the monasteries of the Gelug school to study.

 Master Tsongkhapa is very special and perfect in terms of vows, learning, discipline, and right view.